This guide is currently under development, and I greatly welcome any suggestions or feedback or at reaper.gitbook@gmail.com

 Key Tests: GraphQL security testing, REST API vulnerabilities, API authentication bypass, and rate limiting assessment.

-Output: API security assessment with integration point vulnerabilities.
+Output: API security assessment with integration point vulnerabilities

 Web Application Architecture